arman41nb/arman41nb/README.md

 👨‍🏫 Teaching **Object-Oriented Programming** & mentoring new developers.
 🎯 Focused on **creating smart, efficient, and elegant embedded products**.

-> “Technology should be both powerful and beautiful — just like good code.”

 ---

 ### ⚙️ Tech Stack